RedisGears/RedisGears/docs/quickstart.md

 ## Download

-A pre-compiled version can be downloaded from [RedisLabs download center](https://redislabs.com/download-center/modules/).
+A pre-compiled version can be downloaded from the [Redis download center](https://redis.com/download-center/modules/).

 **Notice** in order to support running Python based recipes on enviornments without an internet connection you should also download the relevant `Redisgears Dependencies`.